 Without hesitation, Jon replied, “Oh, definitely.”

 The landscape had shifted again to a beach with black sand with a shipwreck in the distance, lodged between three foreboding jagged rocks.
 Astavis was holding out his sword, standing guard over Madeline.
 The young British woman stood still as a statue, her accusatory finger cocked like a loaded gun at Amar.
 However, in the back of Amar’s head was an assuring voice, Madeline’s voice.

 Astavis glared at the two men and waved his sword at their necks.

 “Take one step toward her, you die.”

 Amar sighed.
 “I really, really don’t like you, but I’m still sorry for what I’m about to do.”

 Astavis sneered, but in just a quiet moment the sneer gave way to a look of unfiltered horror.
 He too dropped to his knees and began to sob.

 “Oh, my God.
 I don’t—I’m some kind of character in a book?
 I’m not even real.”

-“Look, all I did was hook your brain up to mine,” Amar said, helping Astavis to his feet.
+“Look, you still have a brain I could download my memories to,” Amar said, helping Astavis to his feet.
 “Trust me, you’re real enough now.”